19hours/sg-statutes/Acts/Securities and Futures Act.md

 (i) any default proceedings.

-[1/2005]

 (2) A relevant office holder, or a court applying the law relating to insolvency in Singapore, shall not exercise his or its power to prevent, or interfere with —

-(a) the settlement of a market contract in accordance with the business rules of a designated clearing house, or proceedings or other action taken under those business rules; or
+(a) the settlement of a market contract in accordance with the business rules of an approved clearing house or a recognised clearing house, or any proceedings or other action taken under those business rules; or

-(b) default proceedings.
+(b) any default proceedings.

-[1/2005]

-(3) Subsection (2) shall not operate to prevent a relevant office holder from recovering an amount under section 81L after the completion of a specified event referred to in section 81L(3).
+(3) Subsection (2) shall not operate to prevent a relevant office holder from recovering an amount under section 81I after the completion of a specified event referred to in section 81I(3).

-[1/2005]

 (4) Where a participant which is also a bank licensed under the Banking Act (Cap.
 19) becomes insolvent, the liabilities of the bank accorded priority under sections 61 and 62 of that Act and the Payment and Settlement Systems (Finality and Netting) Act (Cap.
-231) shall have priority over unsecured liabilities of the bank accorded priority under the provisions of this Division.
+231) shall have priority over any unsecured liabilities of the bank arising from and after the settlement of market contracts.

-[1/2005]

-[HK SF Bill, Clause 45]
+(5) For the avoidance of doubt, subsection (4) shall not affect the settlement of market contracts in accordance with the business rules of an approved clearing house or a recognised clearing house.

+[Act 34 of 2012 wef 01/08/2013]

 ### Supplementary provisions as to default proceedings

-81G\.—(1) A court may, on the application of a relevant office holder, make an order to alter, or to release the relevant office holder from complying with, the functions of his office that are affected by default proceedings if default proceedings have been, could be, or could have been, taken.
+81D\.—(1) A court may, on the application of a relevant office holder, make an order to alter, or to release the relevant office holder from complying with, the functions of his office that are affected by default proceedings, if default proceedings have been, could be, or could have been, taken.

-[1/2005]

 (2) The functions of the relevant office holder shall be construed subject to an order made under subsection (1).

-[1/2005]

 (3) Sections 45, 74 and 76 of the Bankruptcy Act (Cap.
 20) and sections 210, 258, 260, 262(3), 299(1) and 309 of the Companies Act (Cap.
 50) shall not prevent, or interfere with, any default proceedings.

-[1/2005]

-[HK SF Bill, Clause 46]
+[Act 34 of 2012 wef 01/08/2013]

 ### Duty to report on completion of default proceedings

+81E\.—(1) An approved clearing house or a recognised clearing house —

-81H\.—(1) A designated clearing house shall, upon the conclusion of any default proceeding commenced by it, make a report on those proceedings stating in respect of each defaulter who is a subject of those proceedings —
+(a) shall, upon the conclusion of any default proceedings commenced by it, make a report on those proceedings stating, as the case may be, in respect of each defaulter who is a subject of those proceedings —

-(a) the net sum, if any, certified by the designated clearing house to be payable by or to the defaulter; or
+(i) the net sum, if any, certified by it to be payable by or to the defaulter; or

-(b) the fact that no sum is so payable,
+(ii) the fact that no sum is so payable; and

-as the case may be, and the designated clearing house may include in that report such other particulars in respect of those proceedings as it thinks fit.
+(b) may include in that report such other particulars in respect of those proceedings as it thinks fit.

-[1/2005]

-(2) A designated clearing house which has made a report under subsection (1) shall supply the report to —
+(2) An approved clearing house, or a recognised clearing house, which has made a report under subsection (1) shall supply the report to —

 (a) the Authority;